 The Electric Utility Director is responsible for the overall management of the Electric Utility Division.
-The Electric Utility Director position for the Electric Division was filled in 2018 as Jim Robinson was hired by the City.
+Jim Robinson was hired by the City as the Electric Utility Director position in September 2018.
+He served as the Electric Director through October 2019.
 The Electric Director oversees the day-to-day operations of the Electric Division and manages the Division's staff.
 The Director also provides oversight of the production plant budget, monitors the contracts of the energy coordinator and the power generation operator/manager, and is responsible for North American Energy Services Corporation (NAES Corporation) contracts and oversight.
 The Electric Division is currently organized as shown in Figure 2.1.